rightscale-blueprints/linux_server/README.md

 ##Updating cookbooks

+Set this environment variable to strip .git from each cookbook checkout:

+	export LIBRARIAN_CHEF_INSTALL__STRIP_DOT_GIT=1

-To update a cookbook (example, postfix):
+To update a cookbook (example, postgresql):

-	librarian-chef update postfix
+	librarian-chef update rightscale

 To refresh all the cookbooks in `cookbooks/` per the `Cheffile`, run the following: